NvLL-Zen/-nethack/README.md

  		-changed get ipl to automatic ipaddrange
 		-changed some commands from get to scan

-Software built in Python,Builded using pyinstaller
+Software built in Python,Builded using Nuitka 2.8